 ESRI shapefile (polygons); including the following attributes for each polygon.
-Note, for convenience, this attribute table is also included as a separate table (tCoreStats.csv).

-• FID = ESRI assigned unique number (which we do not use) for each polygon.

-- Shape = ESRI assigned feature type = "polygon". - Type = indicator designating the polygon as: "core" or "connector". - coreID = connectors all have an ID of 1, each core has a unique ID > 1. - centroidX = easting for the centroid of the core. - centroidY = northing for the centroid of the core. - areaCount = size of the core area in number of cells (30x30 m); this includes any developed cells. - areaHa = size of the core area in hectares; this includes any developed area. - ieiSum = sum of the terrestrial core area selection index (see tSelectionIndex.tif), which is a reflection of both the size of the core and the quality of the cells within in it. - ieiRank = rank of ieiSum (1 = max ieiSum). - import10k = index of the importance of each core to the entire core area network based on its size/quality (as represented by ieiSum), proximity to other cores, and strategic position in the network.
+- FID = ESRI assigned unique number (which we do not use) for each polygon. - Shape = ESRI assigned feature type = "polygon". - coreID = connectors all have an ID of 1, each core has a unique ID > 1. - Type = indicator designating the polygon as: "t1core", "t2core", "t3core", or "connector". - centroidX = easting for the centroid of the core. - centroidY = northing for the centroid of the core. - areaCount = size of the core area in number of cells (30x30 m); this includes any developed cells. - areaHa = size of the core area in hectares; this includes any developed area. - ieiSum = sum of the terrestrial core area selection index (see tSelectionIndex.tif), which is a reflection of both the size of the core and the quality of the cells within in it. - ieiRank = rank of ieiSum (1 = max ieiSum). - import = index of the importance of each core to the entire core area network based on its size/quality (as represented by ieiSum), proximity to other cores, and strategic position in the network.
 Specifically, it is an index reflecting how much the connectivity of the entire network would be affected by its removal.
-It gives the absolute decrease in the Probability of Connectivity ( $\Delta PC$ ) of the network. - importRank = rank of import10k (1 = largest $\Delta$ PC). - relImport = index of the importance of each core to the entire core area network without considering node value (i.e., sum of the core area selection index) in the calculation of $\Delta$ PC.
-Note, $\Delta$ PC is heavily influenced by node value.
-Thus, relImport is an alternative to import10k for rating the relative importance of cores that gives more influence to node position in the network than node value. - relImpRrank = rank of relImport (1= largest relImport). - floodplain = percentage of the core comprised of TNC's tier 1 floodplains. - rareCom = percentage of the core comprised of S1-S3 rare communities as defined and mapped by the state Heritage Programs. - system1, system2, system3 = The top three terrestrial or wetland ecological systems for which the core is particularly important.
+It gives the absolute decrease in the Probability of Connectivity (Δ PC) of the network. - importRank = rank of import (1 = largest ΔPC). - relImport = index of the importance of each core to the entire core area network without considering node value (i.e., sum of the core area selection index) in the calculation of Δ PC.
+Note, Δ PC is heavily influenced by node value.
+Thus, relImport is an alternative to import10k for rating the relative importance of cores that gives more influence to node position in the network than node value. - relImpRank = rank of relImport (1= largest relImport). - floodplain = percentage of the core comprised of TNC's tier 1 floodplains. - rareCom = percentage of the core comprised of S1-S3 rare communities as defined and mapped by the state Heritage Programs. - system1, system2, system3 = The top three terrestrial or wetland ecological systems for which the core is particularly important.
 In other words, for these systems the cumulative ecological integrity of the system within the core is greater than expected (from a statistical perspective) given its distribution across the entire core area network.
 Note, the systems listed here reflect the systems for which the core is especially important, but are not necessarily the most abundant systems in the core.
 A complete listing of the relative importance of the core for all ecological systems, including the relative abundance of systems within the core, is available separately in the Ecosystem table described below.

-• species1, species2, species3 = The top three representative species for which the core is particularly important.
-In other words, for these species the cumulative climate persistence index (lc.tif) within the core is greater than expected (from a statistical perspective) given its distribution across the entire core area network.
+- species1, species2, species3 = The top three representative species for which the core is particularly important.
+In other words, for these species the cumulative climate response index (lc.tif) within the core is greater than expected (from a statistical perspective) given its distribution across the entire core area network.
 Note, the species listed here reflect the species for which the core is especially important, but are not necessarily the species with the highest total landscape capability in the core.
-A complete listing of the relative importance of the core for all species, including the total landscape capability in the core attributed to each species (index2, see below), is available in the Species table described below.
+A complete listing of the relative importance of the core for all species, including the total landscape capability in the core attributed to each species (index2, see below), is available in the Species table described below. - scenario = internal use (file directory) to track the specific core area scenario.